-Symbol Grade Points

-Α Excellent 4
+Symbol Grade Points Α Excellent 4

 В Good 3

 С Satisfactory 2

 D Passing, less than satisfactory 1

 F Failing 0

-Р Pass
+P Pass

 NP No pass

 I Incomplete (I, plus grade default + B, C, D, F, NP-computer generated) Note: IC does not stand for incomplete.
 An IC indicates they will receive a C grade if the work is not made up.

-SP Satisfactory Progress towards completion of the course (Used for noncredit courses only and is not supplanted by any other symbol)
+SP Satisfactory Progress towards comple (Used for noncredit courses only and is